berkeman/glansigt/_posts/2019-06-05-performance.markdown

 ```

 Decompression is a lightweight operation on a modern CPU.  **The
-compression typically increases disk bandwidth by 5 to 10 times** on a
+compression typically increases disk bandwidth by 5 to 10 times [1] on a
 realistic dataset, so this is a favorable trade-off.

 When storing data in a compressed format, we can stream in the
 ballpark of 1000MB/s from disk to CPU.

+[1] Real life datasets are redundant, meaning that they compress
+relatively well.
+5-10 times compression ration is common.

 #### Can we go Faster?

 Well, as soon as we start to process the data, the CPU load will go
-up, and we realize that processing speed of the CPU will be the new
+up, and the processing speed of the CPU will be the new bottleneck.
-bottleneck.
-We have turned a data-intensive problem into a
+We have turned a data-intensive problem into a processing-intensive
-processing-intensive one.
+one.

 Fortunately, modern computers comes with several CPU
 cores, so we can read and decompress several files in parallel,